Keyboard shortcuts

 How Varta enforces fork-safety structurally

-Varta::connect snapshots std::process::id() into a private connect_pid field.
-Every Varta::beat reads the current PID and compares — on mismatch (i.e. the handle is now in a forked child), the wrapper invokes transport.reconnect() before building the frame.
+Varta::connect snapshots both std::process::id() and a process-lineage epoch maintained by a one-time pthread_atfork child callback.
+Every Varta::beat reads the current PID and epoch and compares both — on either mismatch, the wrapper invokes transport.reconnect() before building the frame.
+The epoch changes on every fork and therefore remains distinct even if a later descendant is assigned the original connect-time PID.
 SecureUdpTransport::reconnect() re-reads OS entropy into a fresh 16-byte session salt, recomputes the IV prefix, and resets the prefix index and counter to zero.
 The child’s first emitted frame therefore uses an IV prefix derived from independent entropy — nonce collision across the fork boundary is impossible.

 Auto-recovery is silent: the caller observes BeatOutcome::Sent.
 The event is observable via Varta::fork_recoveries() -> u64 (suggested Prometheus name: varta_client_fork_recoveries_total).
 The local session epoch resets too — nonce → 0, start → Instant::now(), last_timestamp → 0, consecutive_dropped → 0 — so the child’s wire stream looks like a fresh session to the observer.